 Roll up some paper towels and place them under the shower cap at your brow and ears and neck to help stop the drips.

 Say “Beet Juice, Beet Juice, Beet Juice” three times for the red color to appear. (#sorrynotsorry – you know I was going there LOL!!!)

 Depending on how red you want it to be, how light or dark your hair is, and how much you can stand it, let it be for 1-4 hours.
 The longer it is in, the more the dye will penetrate your hair.

 When your time is up, take a shower and shampoo and condition your hair.
 Be prepared to see lots of beet juice coming out.

 It’s all-natural and does not have any toxic chemicals.

 It’s super cheap.
 Honey and coconut oil are staples in our pantry, and how much does a can of beets cost?

-The color fades gently rather than a sharper transition with traditional chemical dye.
+The color fades gently rather than a sharper transition with a traditional chemical dye.

 It’s messy, smelly, and sticky.

-The color won’t last as long as traditional chemical dye.
+The color won’t last as long as a traditional chemical dye.